 - Install the app and run it.
 Login with the account details you created when signing up.

-- On the world map select the United Kingdom.
+- From the country list, select United Kingdom.

 - If it doesn't automatically connect then click the Connect button.

-It takes about 30-seconds for the NordVPN app to get connected to the UK.
+It takes about 30-seconds for the ExpressVPN app to get connected to the UK.

 Once it's connected anything you do on the internet will think you're in the UK.
 All you need to do now is visit one of the online streaming services such as BBC iPlayer.

 You can watch any of the free-to-air services and if you have a valid subscription to services like Sky, Virgin or BT Sport you can also access these via their online streaming websites too.

 What do I do when I've finished watching?

 When you've finished watching you can simply disconnect from the app.